skienzmatishun/rippreport/content/p/shuffling-the-deck/index.md

 summary: High-ranking sheriff officials executed a crooked political shell game to shield their inner circle from impending federal probes.
 Internal documents reveal how top deputies coordinated cover-ups and protected tainted insiders to guarantee continuous department control.
-Step inside this rigged game of political cards to see how corrupt bosses deal themselves complete immunity.
+We step inside this rigged game of political cards to see how corrupt bosses deal themselves complete immunity.
 ---
 Finally!
 For multiple reasons, Sheriff Hoss Mack is retiring.
 It could be the Federal investigation, the internal investigation, wrongful conviction, federal Lawsuit of Johnathan Victor and a myriad of internal problems within BCSO involving morals, accountability, transparency and of course the GOB, Good ole Boy culture that permeates the entire department.